Now Reading

 Chateau Lafite Rothschild 1945

-A Walk-Through of the Original Cellars at Château Lafite Rothschild
+Original Château Lafite Rothschild Cellars

-Built over a century ago, the original cellar holds iconic vintages, plus rare magnums and even double magnums.
+Built over a century ago, the original cellar holds iconic vintages, rare and even double magnums.
 Not a single bottle has a label.
 Instead, the cellar master uses a system of numbered racks.
 To maintain the longest shelf life possible, the cellar master will re-cork each bottle every 30 years.

-An Insider’s Look at the Famous Circular Barrel Room
+A Look at the Famous Circular Barrel Room

 Château Lafite is home to one of the most revered barrel rooms on the planet.
 The circular chamber allows for 15% increased efficiency from workers.
 It’s much less challenging to maneuver barrels around and holds up to 2,000 vessels at a time.
-Baron and Saskia walk viewers through the room, explaining the inner workings of their cooperage program and why they paint the middle section of the barrel with wine.
+Eric and Saskia walk viewers through the room, explaining the inner workings of their cooperage program and why they paint the middle section of the barrel with wine.

 The Signatures of Famous Visitors

 In 1977, Château Lafite welcomed royalty to the estate.
-As Baron Rothschild flips through the estate’s guest book, he shares the signature of Her Majesty Queen Elizabeth, The Queen Mother.
+As Rothschild flips through the estate’s guest book, he shares the signature of Her Majesty Queen Elizabeth, The Queen Mother.
 He remembers the lunch fondly, having first shared a bottle of Jerez, followed by several wines, including a bottle of Lafite from her birth year, 1900.

-Baron shares another cherished momento in the guest book, a one-of-a-kind sketch from Andy Warhol.
+Rothschild shares another cherished momento in the guest book, a one-of-a-kind sketch from Andy Warhol.

-Changes Made to the Château Lafite Rothschild Property During German Occupation in WWII
+Changes Made to the Property During German Occupation

-© 2021 - 2022 SOMM TV | Forgotten Man Films.
+© 2021 - 2024 SOMM TV | Forgotten Man Films.
 All Rights Reserved.
 View our Privacy Policy.